ucsb-cs156/frontiers/Tutorials/For Developers/using_swagger.md

 parent: For Developers
 grand_parent: Tutorials
 layout: default
-title: "Logging in"
+title: "Using Swagger"
-description:  "Logging in and checking permissions as an developer."
+description:  "Enabling and using Swagger on you Frontiers deployment."
 ---

 ## Tutorial